Rique14/MzansiRecipes/README.md

  # 10. Release Notes – Mzansi Recipes Final POE
  ### Overview

-This update marks the final Proof of Evidence (POE) release of Mzansi Recipes, introducing several innovative features that significantly enhance the app's functionality, usability and resilience.
+This update marks the final Proof of Evidence (POE) release of Mzansi Recipes, introducing innovative features that significantly enhance the app's functionality, usability and resilience.

  ## 10.1 New Features